ChristianChiarulli/chrisatmachine.com/src/pages/posts/post-6.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'LunarVim 2.0 new features'
+title: 'Coldcard is the best Bitcoin Wallet'
 author: Astro Learner
 description: "This post will show up on its own!"
 image: